 Adolescent social media use is a hotly contested topic: while there are concerns about the negative effects on mental health, its predominance, particularly in the wake of the COVID-19 pandemic, mean its potential positive effects are also starting to be demonstrated (Cauberghe et al., 2021).
 Fundamentally, this area is still relatively new, with research tending to be of lower quality, based on coarse measurement (Orben, 2020; Valkenburg et al., 2022).
-To add to this landscape, the field is highly polarised with some work arguably aiming to instil a sense of alarm (e.g.,Twenge, 2020) while other has focused on methods and open science highlighting the lack of any evidence substantiating firm conclusions (e.g., Orben & Przybylski, 2019).
+To add to this landscape, the field is highly polarised with some work arguably aiming to instil a sense of alarm (e.g.,Twenge, 2020) while other research has focused on methods and open science highlighting the lack of any evidence substantiating firm conclusions (e.g., Orben & Przybylski, 2019).
 To shed light on this debate and generate robust estimates of the effects of social media on adolescent mental health, psychometrically reliable and valid instruments must be developed.
+The current study represents the first stage in this endeavour, reporting on early to mid-adolescents’ (ages 11-15 years) conceptualisation of social media experience to inform measure development in line with best psychometric practice (Flake et al., 2017; Vogt et al., 2004).

+The Construct of Interest and its Conceptualisation

-The current study represents the first stage in this endeavour, reporting on early to mid-adolescents’ (ages 11-15 years) conceptualisation of social media to inform measure development in line with best psychometric practice (Flake et al., 2017; Vogt et al., 2004).C(Schønning et al., 2020; Valkenburg et al., 2022) and(e.g., social capital, loneliness; Keles et al., 2020; Meier & Reinecke, 2021; Schønning et al., 2020; Valkenburg et al., 2022)experience as it relates to mental health (Meier & Reinecke, 2021)This is in line with the hypothesis that ’ potentially more impactful for mental health than the time spent on social media (Valkenburg et al., 2022). can potentially (Meier & Reinecke, 2021; Schønning et al., 2020; Timpano & Beard, 2020)(Meier & Reinecke, 2021; Qi et al., 2018)
+Social media use is complex, encompassing multiple levels of conceptualisation and analysis (Meier & Reinecke, 2021).
+Still, current evidence on the relationship between social media use and adolescent mental health relies largely on measures of estimated frequency and duration (Schønning et al., 2020; Valkenburg et al., 2022), overlooking the nuanced levels that can further explain this relationship.
+For over a decade research has tended to focus on the influence of surface-level aspects (e.g. time spent, an issue discussed by Walther, 2010), and a lack of attention to nuanced behaviour and underlying mechanisms persists (e.g., social capital, loneliness; Keles et al., 2020; Meier & Reinecke, 2021; Schønning et al., 2020; Valkenburg et al., 2022).
+The current study therefore focuses on the experience of social media interaction as it relates to mental health (Meier & Reinecke, 2021).
+This is in line with the hypothesis that adolescents’ responses to social media and its content are potentially more impactful for mental health than the time spent on social media – which is better measured by objective data (Valkenburg et al., 2022).
+We consider this experience to be vital since it allows consideration of aspects relating to underlying mechanisms.
+These can potentially capture how social media impacts mental health and who is more susceptible to this impact (Meier & Reinecke, 2021; Schønning et al., 2020; Timpano & Beard, 2020).
+Whether, for example, chatting on social media platforms influences mental health cannot be fully captured without understanding and assessing the underlying mechanism.
+One such mechanism could be that “this interaction enables the individual to stay connected to others”.
+This could then inform the development of a dimension of social media experience that focuses on “social capital”, as has been theorised elsewhere (Meier & Reinecke, 2021; Qi et al., 2018).